-Action # Title Description Total Funds Contributing 2.10 Chronic Absenteeism The district will continue to contract with Lassen County Probation Department to provide support in identifying and addressing the needs of students who are chronically absent.
+Action # Title Description Total Funds Contributing 2.10 Truancy The district will continue to contract with Lassen County Probation Department to provide support in identifying and addressing the needs of students who are truant.
 District staff involved in tracking truancy will participate in training on the SARB process to ensure that truancy issues are addressed in a timely manner.
-Schools will continue to give attendance awards, encouraging family members to be present for the ceremony. \$7,000.00 Yes 2.11 Positive Behavior Incentives The district will continue its positive behavior incentives program through PBIS- PAWS cards at the elementary school and SIRR cards at the middle school and high school, award ceremonies and assemblies that promote Character Counts, Student of the Month, attendance and positive behavior.
-Parents will be invited to the ceremony and assembly. \$500.00 Yes 2.12 Climate and Culture The district will provide professional development for all staff in classroom management, positive behavior, and school safety.
-Staff will be awarded for exceptional contributions when warranted. \$18,000.00 Yes 2.13 Student Transportation Services The district will provide home to school transportation for students in an effort to improve consistent attendance. \$32,500.00 No
+Schools will continue to give attendance awards, encouraging family members to be present for the ceremony. \$8,000.00 Yes